fm-sys/snapdrop-android/README.md

 snapdrop-android orriganally coded by [fm-sys](https://github.com/fm-sys) would like to become a community project.
 I invite your participation through issues and pull requests!
 There are quite some bugs waiting to be fixed...

+Also bug reports are very wellcome!
+But note that this is not the right place to report bugs regarding the Snapdrop website which occur independently of this app.

 ## credits
 - RobinLinus for [Snapdrop website development](https://github.com/RobinLinus/snapdrop) and the [launcher icon](client/images/logo_blue_512x512.png)
 - material design icons